-James A. Haslam II, founder of Pilot Corporation, is a 1952 graduate of the University of Tennessee.
+James A. Haslam II, Founder of Pilot and Chairman of the Board of Pilot Flying J, is a 1952 graduate of the University of Tennessee.
 He was starting tackle on the University of Tennessee football teams in 1950-52 and captain of the ’52 team.
 The 1950 and ’52 teams played in the Cotton Bowl, and the 1951 team won the national championship and played in the Sugar Bowl.

 Mr. Haslam was commissioned as a second lieutenant in the U.S. Army Corps of Engineers in 1952.
 He was on active duty from 1953 to 1955, and served as a Company Commander of the Engineer Combat Company in Korea in 1954 and 1955.

 When Mr. Haslam founded Pilot Corporation in 1958, it was a family-owned business with one gas station.
 The company has grown to become the nation’s largest operator of travel centers and largest seller of over-the-road diesel fuel.
 Pilot Flying J operates a network of more than 750 travel centers across North America.
 In 2013, Mr. Haslam received the Hall of Fame award from NATSO, the trade association representing the truckstop and travel plaza industry.